 “I love this song so much,” Bowie declared, tears in his eyes, as he introduced the Harrison-penned song during a 2005 live recorded performance of Reality songs.
 Did Bowie identify with the sentiments in the track, which describes how a first encounter with a substance can be like meeting a new friend?

 Bowie’s publicist spoke to The Hollywood Reporter, confirming that the legendary singer died peacefully.
-Bowie is survived by his wife Iman, whom he married in 1992; his son, director Duncan Jones; and his daughter Alexandria.
+Bowie is survived by his wife Iman, who he married in 1992, his son, director Duncan Jones, and his daughter, Alexandria.

 Fans took to Twitter to pay tribute to the star, who will be sorely missed:

 I just remembered this and it is a true thing.
 The first tape I ever owned was a David Bowie tape.
 My friend's mom bought it for me.